MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/background-tasks.md

 }
 ```

 When initialized, it keeps a handle to both the `ExtensionDelegate` and the `WKRefreshBackgroundTask` that spawned it.
 It overrides the `DidFinishDownloading` method to handle the download completing.
-Then uses the `CompleteTask` method of the `ExtensionDelegate` to inform the the Task that it has completed and remove it from the collection of pending tasks.
+Then uses the `CompleteTask` method of the `ExtensionDelegate` to inform the Task that it has completed and remove it from the collection of pending tasks.
 See [Handling Background Tasks](#Handling-Background-Tasks) above.

 <a name="Scheduling-a-Snapshot-Update" />